kbjiang/02_study/Probability-and-Statistics/mit6041-2013/Laws of Large Numbers and Inference.md

 	1. Sample mean $M_n$ is average of $n$ samples from one sampling process (one experiment)
 	2. Expectation $\mathbf{E}[M_n]$ is average of infinite $M_n$
 	3. But we usually concerns with $\mathbf{P}(M_n)$ where $M_n$ is a single experiment and ask the likelihood of it being in some interval?
-2. Chebyshev Inequality
+2. Markov/Chebyshev Inequality
-	1. links expectation and variance with probability
+	1. links expectation/expectation and variance with probability
+		1. Useful when mean and variance are easy to compute but dist. is hard to get
 	2. valid for *ANY* R.V.s.
 3. The Weak Law of Large Numbers
 	1. Is an application of Chebyshev. *Only* deals with sample mean R.V.